Top 9 Best Chromebooks to buy in 2020

 6. GOOGLE PIXELBOOK: POWERFUL HARDWARE

 Since its 2017 release, Google hasn’t updated the Pixelbook, but it’s still competitive if you’re looking for a convertible premium Chromebook.
-It has a lovely style, mixing aluminium and Gorilla Glass with silicone palm rests and features a vivid 2400 x 1600 resolution touchscreen.
+It has a lovely style, mixing aluminum and Gorilla Glass with silicone palm rests and features a vivid 2400 x 1600 resolution touchscreen.
 Compared to 16:9 screens, the 3:2 aspect ratio provides additional space and makes operating in multiple apps and windows more accessible without zooming out.

 Since it’s an older model, the Pixelbook doesn’t have the newest Intel processors.
 Even it should be able to do daily surfing and multitasking just fine with its Core i5 and 8GB of RAM.
 We got about eight hours of battery life under a pretty heavy load as well.
 The keyboard and touchpad are both enjoyable and easy to use, and the speakers fire up through the hinge as a neat bonus, so the audio sounds more evident than on many convertible laptops.